 Credit card issuer trends

 The information below is based on my experience with dealing with these issuers for myself and for many others over the past few years.
-It’s also based on a non-scientific and admittedly cursory review of the data found in CreditBoards.
+It’s also based on a review of the data found in CreditBoards.
 Understand that your experience could differ greatly from my findings below.

 American Express loves to pull Experian.